-Priority # 5: Technology New Rank Prior Rank Strive to improve competition with external markets through a variety of communication methods that are essential to today's technological global economy.
-5 5 Objectives: New Rank Prior Rank Encourage Internet service providers to upgrade the technological broadband infrastructure and complementary telecommunications and data services to improve the region's connectivity with external markets.
-1 4 In cooperation with other Internet infrastructure investors, the District will continue to examine an appropriate role for it to assume with local officials and Internet service providers to upgrade the technological broadband infrastructure and complementary telecommunications and data services to improve connectivity with external markets.
-2 1 Continue to provide staff planning and coordination assistance to cooperatively assess, with local officials and service providers, the level of progress made to improve the level of cell phone reception within more remote areas of the five-county District.
-3 3 Continue to utilize staff to investigate the feasible expansion of broadband technology into the redevelopment centers and growth corridors within the District 4 2
+Priority # 6: Technology Strive to improve competition with external markets through a variety of communication methods that are essential to today's technological global economy.
+Prior Rank 5 Objectives: New Rank Prior Rank Encourage Internet service providers to upgrade the technological broadband infrastructure and complementary telecommunications and data services to improve the region's connectivity with external markets.
+1 1 In cooperation with other Internet infrastructure investors, the district will continue to examine an appropriate role for it to assume with local officials and Internet service providers to upgrade the technological broadband infrastructure and complementary telecommunications and data services to improve connectivity with external markets.
+2 2 Continue to utilize staff to investigate the feasible expansion of broadband technology into the redevelopment centers and growth corridors within the district.
+3 4 Continue to provide staff planning and coordination assistance to cooperatively assess, with local officials and service providers, the level of progress made to improve the level of cell phone reception within more remote areas of the five-county District.
+4 3